SilasRobitschko/SWNeural/Readme.md

 ### Further Information
 NEW: Added a new refined model  `refined_model_with_L2.pth`.
 Additional Info can be found on the [Zenodo](https://zenodo.org/records/15777202).
-To use the Net, change  in `scripts/generate_profiles.py` the following:
+To use the Net, change  in `scripts/generate_profiles.py` the following line:
 ```bash
 from model import NetC1
 ```